DeeMcCart/CI_PP3_RepairsTracker/README.md

 * Automation: use a 3rd party messaging service to automate the (currently manual) task of texting to customer when repairs are completed (project goal #s 1, 2, 3, 4)

 * Use of widely available, familiar database backend - Google sheets.
 Project goals #4 (reporting) and #5 (ability to configure/customise) would ideally be achieved via the front-end (Python) interface.
 While the RepairsTracker solution delivers demo-level functionality for reporting and data customisation, a lot more can be achieved by using standard Google Sheets functionality.
 Users familar with spreadsheets can update the spreadsheet data, add tracking view and reports.
-This is an improvement on the current manual system which sometimes requires a physical search through the repairs to ascertain repair status.
+This is an improvement on the current manual system which can requires a physical search through the repairs to ascertain repair status.
 <br>

 ### UX Design Strategy Analysis - Existing Repair Tracking Apps